 - Average DeltaE: 1.74 uncalibrated, 1.36 calibrated.

-The panel is rather poorly calibrated out of the box, with a very cool White Balance, so you should use our calibrated color profile available over here to balance things outs.
+The panel is rather poorly calibrated out of the box, with a cool White Balance and slightly skewed gamma, so you should use our calibrated color profile available over here to balance things outs.

 Hardware and performance